 Employees stay where they see value.
-This includes value they bring to the company, and value their time with an employer adds to their overall career growth.
-Naturally then, talent development plays a major role when high-performing workers decide where to work, and how long they’ll stay.
+This includes the value they bring to the company and the value their time with an employer adds to their overall career growth.
+Naturally, then, talent development plays a major role in where high-performing workers decide to work and how long they'll stay.

 Talent development gives employees access to career and skills development.
-It also helps your organization thrive by building a highly skilled employee base and eliminating skill gaps to grow the bottom line.
+It also helps your organization thrive by building a highly skilled employee base and eliminating skill gaps, thereby growing the bottom line.

 In this guide, we'll cover key talent development strategies that help you make the most of talent right under your nose—your employees—instead of recruiting new talent.